MultivetisMc/MultivetisMc-bot/README.md

 │   Config.js
 │   Bot-setup-database.sql
 │
-├───Config
+├───.env
-│       The folder containing the configs of the bot.
+│       The folder containing the default configs of the bot.
 │
 ├───.github
 │       Essentials files for the github repos.